 - b.
 OO CERTIFICATE For all claims, this certificate lists the applicable control actions performed and, for each one, the date and the signature and OO number of the OO who performed it.
 Certificates may originate from more than one OO in a given claim. - c.
-OO CORRECTION CERTIFICATE This certificate identifies the glider and the pilot for NAC claims officer approval when, for a Silver or Gold badge claim, this data is incorrectly entered or stored in an FR or PR. - d.
-TAKE-OFF This certificate states the time and location of take-off. - e.
+OO CORRECTION CERTIFICATE.
+This certificate identifies the glider and the pilot when this data is incorrectly entered or stored in an FR or PR.
+It may only be used for a Silver or Gold badge claim. - d.
+TAKE-OFF and LANDING TIME CERTIFICATE This certificate states the time and location of takeoff, and for a duration flight having no FR/PR on board, also the landing time. - e.
 CALIBRATION CERTIFICATE Instrument error at intervals throughout the FR or PR range will be listed on a current calibration certificate that includes the laboratory's logo or name.
-This certificate shall include: - FR or PR model and serial number and the range of its pressure transducer. - · date of calibration - · calibration table - date, name, and signature of calibration laboratory official. - f.
-POSITION RECORDER CERTIFICATE This certificate shall state that the PR used cannot record estimated fixes on the claimed flight if that is an option the PR has.
+This certificate shall include: - FR or PR model and serial number and the range of its pressure transducer. - · date of calibration - calibration table - date, name, and signature of calibration laboratory official. - f.
+POSITION RECORDER CERTIFICATE This certificate shall state that the PR used cannot record estimated fixes on the claimed flight if PR has that recording option.
 See 2.5e.